Weii9/gitlearn/readme.txt

 This is the first code.
 This is the seconde code.
-This is the thrid code.
+This is the third code.